 Special Projects/Solid Waste Coordinator

-A draft summary in English and Spanish will also be available.
-Please send questions and accommodation requests to Research@thda.org
+An overview of the report in English and Spanish will also be available.
+Please send questions and accommodation requests to Research@thda.org.

 THDA’s Great Choice Loan Program offers 30-year, fixed rate mortgages and down payment assistance to eligible first-time, repeat and military homebuyers.
 Borrowers must meet certain requirements and conditions, including credit history, income limits and cost of home. http://thda.org/homebuyers/homebuyers